-Although speculators have used Musk’s political donations to try to piece together whether he’s Democrat or Republican, up until July 2018, Musk claimed he did not see the checks that went out to politicians.
+Although speculators have used Musk’s political donations to try to piece together whether he’s Democrat or Republican, up until July 2018, Musk claimed he didn't see the checks that went out to politicians.
 Instead, the billionaire told his Twitter users that “a nominal annual amount goes out automatically to both parties to maintain dialogue.”
-The Neuralink co-founder also admitted that he’s “given vastly more to humanitarian causes.”
+The Neuralink co-founder also admitted that he has “given vastly more to humanitarian causes.”

-It’s clear Musk is concerned with protecting the environment, based on the companies he’s founded, like the Biden administration.
+Musk is concerned about protecting the environment, based on the companies he’s founded, like the Biden administration.
 Tesla’s EVs reduce greenhouse gas emissions dramatically and Starlink’s satellites are designed to “de-orbit and safely burn up in the atmosphere,” reducing the amount of debris floating in space.

 The Biden administration has made it clear in its list of priorities that it plans on tackling climate change, an issue that has caused droughts and a decline in essential supplies.